ngocuong0105/dendron-wiki/vault/machine learning.DT RF GB.md

 - The first way is to directly control model complexity.
     - This includes max_depth, min_child_weight and gamma.
+    - max_depth, min_samples_leaf, min_samples_split in DecisionTreeClassifier in SkLearn (if you have just 1 sample in a leaf or split obviously you are overfitting)
 - The second way is to add randomness to make training robust to noise.
     - This includes subsample and colsample_bytree.
     - You can also reduce stepsize eta.
 Remember to increase num_round when you do so.